ligato/docs/docs/plugins/vpp-plugins.md

 **REST**

-REST currently only supports retrieval of the existing configuration.
-The following command can be used to read the NAT global configurationvia cURL:
+REST only supports the retrieval of the existing configuration.
+Use this cURL command to read NAT global configuration data:

 ```bash
 curl -X GET http://localhost:9191/dump/vpp/v2/nat/global